alex-ten/HFSP/content/analyses/outliers/02 choice bias.md

     - Food choices were invariable within tasks for a given subject.
     - A single choice bias score per task (within a subject) is calculated as  the proportion of choices of the  more frequently chosen food item.
 Since there are only two alternatives per task, the range for the score is [.5, 1.0].

-Different cutoff values and the corresponding outliers are listed in [Table 2](#t-2).
+Different cutoff values and the corresponding outliers are listed in [Table 2](#t-2){: .animated}.
 The criterion of > 3 s.d. selects most of the subjects that form the small “islands” about the large bulk of data.

 {% include caption.html
     obj='table'